robertorosero/pyhtonmig/Doc/library/urllib.request.rst

    discontinued; :func:`urlopen` corresponds to the old ``urllib2.urlopen``.
    Proxy handling, which was done by passing a dictionary parameter to ``urllib.urlopen``, can be obtained by using :class:`ProxyHandler` objects.

+   .. versionchanged:: 3.2
+      *cafile* and *capath* were added.

+   .. versionchanged:: 3.2
+      HTTPS virtual hosts are now supported if possible (that is, if :data:`ssl.HAS_SNI` is true).

 .. function:: install_opener(opener)